jemcdevitt/DeadMansChest/README.md

 ## Compatibility

-Dead Man's Chest should work well with ordinary Paper survival servers.
+Deadman's Chest should work well with ordinary Paper survival servers.

 It is especially fun alongside plugins or server styles that encourage: